 AMA insurance and homeowners insurance will NOT cover commercial usage.
 Brokers are your Realtors asking the correct questions?

-It is imperative that Realtors require the correct paperwork before contracting a drone operator for a real estate listing.
-There are multitudes of liability and coverage issues that must be addressed before hiring a drone operator.
-The issues range from personal injury, invasion of privacy, aerial surveillance and data collection.
-Carriers are currently in the process of developing policies and rates to cover exposures presented by drones.
-Liability coverage typically includes protection for personal injury, which therefore also covers invasion of privacy.
-Property coverage broadly applies to the drone and camera.
+First of all, it is imperative that Realtors require the correct paperwork before contracting a drone operator for a real estate listing.
+Also, there are multitudes of liability and coverage issues that must be addressed before hiring a drone operator.
+As a result, issues range from personal injury, invasion of privacy, aerial surveillance and data collection.
+Consequently, carriers are currently in the process of developing policies and rates to cover exposures presented by drones.
+Furthermore, liability coverage typically includes protection for personal injury.
+In addition, covers invasion of privacy.
+Finally, property coverage broadly applies to the drone and camera.

 Homeowners insurance does NOT currently cover an operator flying commercially.
 Some personal homeowner’s insurance companies are in the process developing riders for drones.
 Commercial Package Policies are required to fly a drone.
 Check with your independent agent to see if the brokerage writes this type of coverage.
 Drones are currently classified as aircraft and require an aircraft type of policy.
 Real Estate Agents should require a certificate of insurance from an operator.
 If the Realtor is the operator, then the Realtor should check with his independent agent for protection.